LewisIsWorking/PathWarsWiki/Writerside/topics/Arc-7-Junima-rescue-arc.md

 Allisee's tattoo is now the runic symbol of envy.

-Allisee's robes are now primary green with the under-dress hanging down as a rich royal purple and the innermost and longest cloth going to the ground is a bloody sunset orange.
+Allisee's robes are now primary green with the under-dress hanging down as a rich royal purple, and the innermost and longest cloth going to the ground is a bloody sunset orange.

 It is now a thick ballroom-like-gown that is wide at the hips and narrows towards its waist before widening out